braidn/Knowledge-Repo/Spree.md

 * leans heavily on the state_machine gem
 * `checkout_progress` helper method for figuring out where in it the user is

+### PaymentMethods

+* Collection of payment methods for a spree customer
+* These can be added to by placing new ones in the `app/models/spree/payment_method` dir
+* Initialization of each new one is required in the spree.rb config file
+ * ex: `config.spree.payment_methods << Spree::PaymentMethod::Name`